 Software tools collect data and report converts into insight.
 Good IT managers then use that insight to take actionable decisions.
 We highly recommend that you understand the reports you need to drive your software management before purchasing a SAM tool.
 Capable SAM software will have the ability to inform and alert you to:

 Usage by users, location, and projects

 Discovery of assets on your on-premise and cloud infrastructure

-Knowing that your SAM vendor can provide the right capabilities and knowledge is essential.
+Knowing that your SAM software vendor can provide the right capabilities and knowledge is essential.
 It’s also important that they are easily approachable.
-Getting to know the support team and the professional services team of your supplier before you purchase the tool helps to know if you will be looked after.
+Getting to know the support team and the professional services team of your supplier before you purchase your tool helps to know if you will be looked after.